You know those social media posts of brand new mamas fresh from childbirth, basking in that very specific luminescent glow?

 Thrombosed hemorrhoids (that’s when a blood clot develops in an internal hemorrhoid) generally clear up on their own without surgery, but there is a slight chance you might need a minor procedure to help you out.

-How do I get rid of postpartum hemorrhoids?
+How to get rid of hemorrhoids after birth?

-If you’re wondering how to get rid of postpartum hemorrhoids, there’s, unfortunately, no magic pill.
-But there are definitely steps to take to ease the pain and discomfort, and speed up the healing process.
+There’s no magic pill for getting rid of postpartum hemorrhoids, but there’s definitely ways to the pain and discomfort and speed up the healing process.

-- Witch hazel pads.
+• Witch hazel pads.
 These can numb the area and help you feel more comfortable.
+The American College of Obstetricians & Gynecologists (ACOG) even goes so far as to recommend witch hazel pads for treating pregnancy-related hemorrhoids.

-- Pelvic floor exercises.
-They’re a good idea in the postpartum period anyway—particularly if you’re experiencing any sort of incontinence—and they can also help stave off your chances of developing hemorrhoids in the future.
+• Pelvic floor exercises: Pelvic floor exercises are a good idea in the postpartum period anyway—particularly if you’re experiencing any sort of incontinence—and they can also help stave off your chances of developing hemorrhoids in the future.

 In rare cases, if your hemorrhoids aren’t healing on their own, a medical procedure may be recommended.
 The options are: